Assistant to the Director of Undergraduate Studies:

 Bachelor of Arts in Physics: The Major in Physics consists of the following courses:

 Mathematics: The calculus requirement may be satisfied by taking Honors Calculus I, II (MATH-UA 221,0222) or Calculus I, II, III (MATH-UA 121-123).
 Students who take the Honors Calculus sequence begin it in the fall semester of their freshman year.
-Students who complete Honors Calculus I, II are encouraged to take Linear Algebra (MATH-UA 140) in the fall term of the second year.
+Students who take Calculus I, II, III are encouraged to also take Linear Algebra (MATH-UA 140) before taking Mathematical Physics, PHY-UA 106.
 Variations may be constructed with the approval of the director of undergraduate studies.
 In addition, Students are advised to take advanced mathematics courses as they proceed in the Major.

 Double major including physics: The Major offers flexibility to complete the requirements for a second major in the College.
 Students may wish to combine a major in physics with a major in a field such as mathematics, computer science, chemistry, economics, or biology.
 Students should consult the director of undergraduate studies in their freshman year to outline a program that is best tailored to their needs.